 Mainstream Uncoated Nickel-Plated Reference: Ernie Ball Slinky Nickel Wound

-Ernie Ball Slinky Nickel Wound works as the central uncoated nickel-plated reference in this draft because it matches the approved methodology well.
-It is a broad-market electric family, the material is clear, the family identity is stable, and the official source supports standard six-string gauge variants without relying on third-party sales language.
+Ernie Ball Slinky Nickel Wound works as the central uncoated nickel-plated reference because it is a broad-market electric family with clear material identity and standard six-string gauge variants.

 Why it belongs in this comparison: